ericboehs/knowledgeboehs/articles/2019/10-28-rails-cdn-and-active-storage.md

 	```
 	(For variants, you'll need to call `rails_representation_url` instead.)

 Now your ActiveStorage attachments will serve through the two CDNs: the first request will hit Rails' Representations or Blob controller (through the ASSET\_HOST CDN) which will redirect to the service url for the attachment (through the attachment CDN we just created).
+If this attachment has been served to a previous user, no request will hit your web server as CloudFront will have it in its cache.
+If that user has requested the attachment before, it well be served from the browser's memory and no request will be made.[^7]

 [^1]:	Prepend the host with https://.